Naked Raygun: Reunions

 A two-show reunion in 1997 produced the live album Free Shit!.

 In 1999, the independent record label Quarterstick Records re-issued the band's back catalog on CD.

 In 2006 Naked Raygun reunited for Riot Fest, an annual punk rock festival held in Chicago.
 Following their 2006 reunion, Naked Raygun announced that the band was "back for good."
 The reunited lineup consists of its "Raygun...Naked Raygun" members: Pezzati, Stephens, Kezdy, and Spicer.
 In 2009 Naked Raygun returned to the studio for the first time since 1997 for a series of 7-inch singles released on Riot Fest Records and announced plans to record an LP, the first since 1990's Raygun...
 Naked Raygun.

-In 2011, Pete Mittler of The Methadones joined the line-up so that longtime bassist Pierre Kezdy could convalesce from a stroke.
+In 2011, Pete Mittler of The Methadones joined the line-up so that longtime bassist Pierre Kezdy could recover from a stroke.

 In August 2014, Naked Raygun opened for Bad Religion, The Offspring and Stiff Little Fingers on the last two shows of the Summer Nationals tour at The Rave in Milwaukee and Harrah's Stir Cove in Council Bluffs, Iowa.

 Naked Raygun (along with Urge Overkill and Cheap Trick) opened for the Foo Fighters at Wrigley Field, Chicago, on August 29, 2015.

 Although the band announced plans to release a new album in 2016, no recordings were released until 2021's Over The Overlords.

 Pierre Kezdy died of cancer on October 9, 2020.

+Musical style

+Mark Deming of AllMusic described Naked Raygun's sound as "a powerful mix of anthemic melodies, slashing and grinding guitars, shout-along choruses, percolating rhythms, and lyrics that focused on the overlap between the personal and the political."
+He further characterized the sound as "bridging the gap between hardcore and melodic punk."

-Legacy
+Legacy and influence

-Nirvana drummer and Foo Fighters frontman Dave Grohl has frequently discussed seeing Naked Raygun as his first concert in 1982 (when he was 13) at Chicago's Cubby Bear.
-During their October 17, 2014, show at the Cubby Bear, Jeff Pezatti joined the band for a Naked Raygun cover.
-Naked Raygun themselves later opened for Foo Fighters on select dates during the Sonic Highways World Tour.
+Naked Raygun have been cited as an influence by Blink-182, Rise Against, Fall Out Boy and Dave Grohl of Nirvana and Foo Fighters.
+Grohl's first concert was a Naked Raygun performance in Chicago.
+He recalled: "I'd never seen a band before, and my cousin took me to see a punk-rock band, and it totally changed my life.
+So I would be in lockdown with one of my favourite punk-rock bands of all time, and I would probably be in heaven."

 Blink-182’s Matt Skiba references Naked Raygun in the song “Parking Lot” from their California album.